LuminosoTech/ecommerce-site-template/README.md

 Provide a free ecommerce template starter which uses the luminoso ecommerce api.
 Ecommerce related logic is abstracted using the [@luminoso/react-ecommerce-sdk](https://github.com/LuminosoTech/react-ecommerce-sdk).
 The sdk manages retreiving your products, customer sessions, getting shipping rates, tax calculation based on customer locations, payment, etc. Upon a new customer visiting your store, a unique session id is set in order to manage their cart, show past orders and more.

-View a demo: [https://freshfoods-20bc983c.luminoso.tech/](https://freshfoods-20bc983c.luminoso.tech/) It currently does not have an sdk key set, so every requests(get products, retrieve customer cart) throw a 401 unauthorized.
+View a demo at [https://freshfoods-20bc983c.luminoso.tech/](https://freshfoods-20bc983c.luminoso.tech/).
+It currently does not have an sdk key set, so every requests(get products, retrieve customer cart) throw a 401 unauthorized.

 ## What is the goal of Luminoso